Norwegian Wood

 to make promises or demands, or to set down pretty words.
 For one

 thing, we knew too little of each other.
-If, however, she would grant
+If, however, she would

 me the time, I would give it my best effort, and the two of us would

 come to know each other better.
-In any case, I wanted to see her again
+In any case, I wanted to see her

 and have a good long talk.
-When I lost Kizuki, I lost the one person to
+When I lost Kizuki, I lost the one person

 whom I could speak honestly of my feelings, and I imagined it had